grippenet/helman/readme.md

 The goal of helman is to provide a simple way to reproduce command, and share a way to organize value files by enabling naming convention.

+Helman aims at cover simple use cases.
+If you want to cover more complex cases or a complete tool you can have a look to [Helmfile](https://github.com/helmfile/helmfile).

 ## Runnning helman

 Helman provides several commands to run an helm command with arguments built from the target configuration.